 The Michael J. Colligan History Project is a joint undertaking of the Colligan Fund Committee of the Hamilton Community Foundation and the Hamilton Campus of Miami University made possible by the generous bequest of Michael J. Colligan, a prominent local businessman and amateur historian.

-Now in its twelfth year, the Colligan History Project has brought over one hundred speakers to Hamilton, sponsored programs with schools and public libraries, and given awards for achievements in history.
+Now in its seventeenth year, the Colligan History Project has brought over 170 speakers to Hamilton, sponsored programs with schools and public libraries, and given awards for achievements in history.
 We welcome partnerships with institutions and groups serving the Hamilton community who are interested in historical perspectives.
-Since 2002 we have presented the John E. Dolibois History Prize to nine distinguished historians for substantial and sustained efforts to promote historical understanding in the community and nation.
+Since 2002 we have presented the John E. Dolibois History Prize to twelve distinguished historians for substantial and sustained efforts to promote historical understanding in the community and nation.
 The Jim Blount History Educator Award is given to teachers who exemplify the outstanding commitment to history and education epitomized in Mr. Blount’s life and career.
 In accord with Mr. Colligan’s interests, we also offer programs regularly that relate to military history.

 The Michael J. Colligan History Project is located in 532 Mosler Hall on the campus of Miami University Hamilton, Hamilton, Ohio 45011.
 The director is Curtis W. Ellison, Professor of History & American Studies, 513.785.3230.
 The assistant director is Matthew Smith, Assistant Professor of History, 513.785.3200.
 The Colligan History Project Program assistant is Ladonna Hoskins, 513.785.3277, firstname.lastname@example.org.

 Questions, comments and suggestions are always welcome.